-- Check on the click of the cancel button whether the data are deleted or not.
+- Check whether the data are deleted or not with the click of the cancel button.

-- Check the mandatory fields of the payment page, fields such as Name on Card, Card Number, Expiration date, CVV.
+- Check the mandatory fields of the payment page, such as Name on Card, Card Number, Expiration date, and CVV.

 - Check error message is displayed or not when the invalid details are filled in the mandatory fields of the payment page.

 - Check error message is displaying or not when one mandatory field of the payment page is not filled.

 - Check that the user is redirected to the order page upon successful order processing.